 3. Customer retention:

 In today’s highly competitive market, where many companies compete for a small number of customers, keeping customers is even more important than getting new ones.
 Since services are usually made and used at the same time, the customer is actually involved in the process by taking his needs and feedback into account.
-So, they give customers more options for customization based on their needs, making them happier and more likely to stick with the company.
+So, they give customers more options for customisation based on their needs, making them happier and more likely to stick with the company.

 Types of Service Marketing